 national terms: stomach ache, placing a patient on a bedpan, bad taste in mouth.

-Questions to be considered: Are there any general rules regarding the choice of lexical variant and the construction of hybrids to be used in the target language terminology, and, are there any semantic areas where practice dictates the use of a certain lexical variant?
+Questions to be considered: Are there any general rules regarding the choice of lexical variant and the construction of hybrids to be used in the target language terminology, and, are there any semantic areas where practice dictates the use of a certain lexical variant?-->with respect to Flemish/Dutch: yes!

-Specific linguistic principles
+4.3 Specific linguistic principles